 Prayer Team

 We can't do much without prayer.
 It is the backbone of this ministry.
 In this team, you will be asked to regularly pray for foster and adoptive families.
-Each month, you will be given prayer needs from families on our prayer list as well as scheduled prayer points to focus on during that week or month.
 Your prayers would mean the world to these families!

 Childcare Team